 The game is full of fun twists and turns at the end.
 Like I said earlier, it’s a great game to pass around at a Halloween party.
 It’ll get you and your friends laughing at the stupid choices you make and just be a good time all around.

 Joelle Jacoski is a Philadelphia-based writer who focuses on LGBTQ+ issues, film/television, and video games.
-She contributes to Queers for a Cause regularly, and her blog and other publications can be found at www.joellejacoski.com.
+They contribute to Queers for a Cause regularly, and their blog and other publications can be found at www.joellejacoski.com.